danielharrell/open-eyes-lect-2017-18/Open.md

 the parabola, in having selves at all, and as if being open were how being closed looked from within.

 # Part Three {#three}

-- Should recast this part so it emphasizes not the distinction between being and seeming, but instead the distinction between openness and mineness (?
-How to think about this?)

 The self, then, gives us a final way to wonder how being open is possible.
 But *is* it possible?
 And what is at stake in asking this question, in the face of arguments against its possibility?
-In the argument I just gave, for example, our selfhood makes being open impossible, by enclosing us in openness. seeming rather than being, or being for us rather than being in itself.
+In the argument I just gave, for example, our selfhood encloses us in openness, again as if being open were the way being closed looked from within.
+Or again as if openness had no being but seeming.
-,
-or being always for us, never being in itself.
-;
-that
 But suppose openness *were* a matter of seeming rather than being.
 Why is that not openness enough?

 To clarify what I mean, consider how the philosopher Schopenhauer begins his book, *The World as Will